cmb84scd/katas/README.md

 #### Notes

 I am aware I have added some exclusions to some of the rubocop.yml files.
-Normally I wouldn't do this but as these are Katas, I don't want to change them hence why I am adding the odd exclusion.
+Normally I wouldn't do this but as these are Katas, I don't want to change them too much, hence why I am adding the odd exclusion.
 Otherwise, I am making sure they are linted as code standards are important to me.

 They are listed below: